rancher/rancher.github.io/rancher/installing-rancher/installing-server/basic-ssl-config/index.md

 </VirtualHost>
 ```

-**Important Setting Notes:**

-* In the proxy settings, you'll need to substitute `rancher` for your configuration.

-## Host Registration
+## Updating Host Registration

 After Rancher is launched with these settings, the UI will be up and running at `https://<your domain>/`.

-In the UI, you'll need to properly configure Host Registration for SSL.
-See the [Host Registration ]({{site.baseurl}}/rancher/configuration/settings/#host-registration) section for more details.
+Before [adding hosts]({{site.baseurl}}/rancher/rancher-ui/infrastructure/hosts/), you'll need to properly configure [Host Registration]({{site.baseurl}}/rancher/configuration/settings/#host-registration) for SSL.

 ## Running Rancher Server Behind an ELB in AWS with SSL

-By default, ELB in HTTP/HTTPS mode does not support websockets.
+By default, ELB is enabled in HTTP/HTTPS mode, which does not support websockets.
 Since Rancher uses websockets, ELB must be configured specifically in order for Rancher's websockets to work.

-Configuration Requirements for ELB to enable Rancher:
+### Configuration Requirements for ELB to enable Rancher

  * Enabling [proxy protocol](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/enable-proxy-protocol.html) mode
  * Configuring TLS/SSL for the frontend and TCP for the backend